microsoft/code-with-engineering-playbook/docs/agile-development/delivery-plan/README.md

 ## Goals

-While Scrum does not require, and in fact discourages planning more than one sprint at a time, most of us work in enterprises where we are dependent on each other.
-For example: marketing, sales, and support needs to have know what is coming up so they can make plans for budget, people and resources.
+While Agile does not require, and in fact discourages planning more than one sprint at a time, most of us work in enterprises where we are dependent on each other.
+For example: marketing, sales, and support needs to know what is coming up so they can make plans for budget, people and resources.
 A delivery plan helps to ensure your teams are aligning with your organizational goals.

 A rough assessment of the planned project scope should be achievable within a reasonable time frame leveraging the available resources.
 The goal is to have a rough plan and estimate as a starting point, not to implement "Agilefall."